edoski/bostarter/docs/DB-PRJ-REPORT.md

 - lots of SPs have common logic checks, I decided to modularise this by abstracting out the common logic checks into secondary helper SP's to improve readability and maintainability of the code

-- With my main init file having grown to >1300 lines I decided to split it up into separate sql files (1 for schemas, 1 for SPs, 1 for triggers, 1 for events?) to make it more maintainable and invoke all of them sequentially and automatically through the SOURCE command in a main init file
+- With my main init file having grown to >1700 lines I decided to document it with very clear segmentations to make it clearer and more maintainable

 - while the existence check for the project might seem redundant from a pure data-integrity standpoint, it is valuable for providing a better, more controlled error response and enforcing additional business logic.
 EXAMPLE: The check for the project’s closed state is absolutely necessary for comments and financing operations because it’s not covered by the foreign key constraints.

+- originally sillily stored plaintext pwd in db, switched to hashed pwds which required modifying sp_utente_login on db and handling pwd hashing on php application layer

 # **6. FUNZIONALITÀ**
 ---
+## prolly just scrap everything here and do a more dynamic description like user login/register section, home.php section, statistiche.php section etc

 ## **6.1.
 BACKEND (MySQL)**

-### add whole list for the sp's and associated relevant triggers
-- all the checks and utils

 -- UTENTE:
 --  sp_utente_registra